Tillerson reveals frustrations about Kushner working behind his back

 Kushner's involvement in Middle East policy

+Despite his lack of experience, Kushner was immediately thrust into the center of US foreign relations -- with responsiibility for many tough issues facing the administration.

+His portfolio has expanded to include a globe-spanning collection of foreign assignments.

-Kushner's involvement in issues related to the Middle East policy presented particular problems for Tillerson, especially those involving Saudi Arabia, as the President's son-in-law has maintained close personal ties with the Kingdom's Crown Prince, Mohammad bin Salman.
+But it was Kushner's involvement in issues related to the Middle East policy presented particular problems for Tillerson, especially those involving Saudi Arabia, as the President's son-in-law has maintained close personal ties with the Kingdom's Crown Prince, Mohammad bin Salman.

 Tillerson said that he did not have a "particularly unique" understanding of the relationship between Kushner and the crown prince but did say that he was aware there was "a lot of communication" between the two men and occasional trips.